d12frosted/elpa-mirror/gnu/embark-readme.txt

     menu mode.

-    If you use the grepping commands from the [Consult] package, `consult-grep', `consult-git-grep' or `consult-ripgrep', then you'll
+    If you use the grepping commands from the [Consult] package, `consult-grep', `consult-git-grep' or `consult-ripgrep', then you
-    probably want to install and load the `embark-consult' package, which adds support for exporting a list of grep results to an honest grep-mode buffer, on which you can even use [wgrep] if you wish.
+    should install the `embark-consult' package, which adds support for exporting a list of grep results to an honest grep-mode buffer, on which you can even use [wgrep] if you wish.

   When in doubt choosing between exporting and collecting, a good rule of thumb is to always prefer `embark-export' since when an exporter to